Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Illustration of three people climbing a mountain

-Company culture is a top concern for employees today.
+Work culture is a top concern for employees today.
 It should also be a strategic priority for business leaders, but it often gets deprioritized because, well, change is hard.
-Corporate culture is an invisible force and recognizing and improving it requires a broad rethinking of the organization’s values and dynamics.
-But organizations that actively work to improve company culture have a lot to gain, including happier, more engaged employees and the foundation to thrive even in uncertain times.
+Company culture is an invisible force and recognizing and improving it requires a broad rethinking of the organization’s values and dynamics.
+But organizations that actively work to improve work culture have a lot to gain, including happier, more engaged employees and the foundation to thrive even in uncertain times.

 • Company policies